The Controversy of IVF

 Through the process of IVF, more children are produced than will be implanted, and many of these children during embryonic development are inhumanely frozen, experimented on, or destroyed.
 More children are implanted than necessary in the womb, not all children are healthy, and children are electively killed through "pregnancy reduction" or "termination" (aka abortion).

-IVF disrupts the love-making process, removes trust in the goodness of God in creating a child, and mistreats the humanity of these children deserving of dignity and compassion.
+In short, IVF disrupts the love-making process, removes trust in the goodness of God in creating a child, and mistreats the humanity of these children deserving of dignity and compassion.
 IVF destroys more children than it creates.
 IVF by-passes laws against slavery, making it possible to own humans as property - both adults and children - through legal contracts.
+IVF creates ethical concerns as well as health concerns for both children and parents.

-For those who cry out to God in time of need asking for the gifts we would like from Him, we come to know His character which is always good, loving, just, kind, patient, and right, even when we grieve His Holy Spirit or deserve His anger.
+For those who cry out to God in time of need asking for the gifts we would like from Him, we come to know His character which is always good, loving, just, kind, patient, and right.
 We come to trust that He knows more of what we need - and do not need - than we do.
-(Jer 17:9) We stop demanding the world gives what we think we cannot live without.
+(Jer 17:9) We stop demanding that the world give us what we think we cannot live without and is God's to give.
 And we start receiving from God what He knows is best for us and everyone around us.
 We can discover along the way what each of us needs most in our lives - Him.

 Faye Barnhart is a Life Affirming Specialist and Co-Founder of the Colorado Life Initiative.
 She was a women’s advocate for 19 years, served four pregnancy care centers in two states, including CEO of the largest pregnancy care center geographically in the United States, and served in a federal think tank on the co-occurrence of adult and child violence.
 A prelaw student who interned at the state Capitol and in media, she graduated with honors and pursued master's work in Organizational Leadership and a career in Communications for international ministries.
 She began in the prolife cause in the 1980’s, raised her children as a single parent, and is now married with an adopted special needs son and enjoys each of her grandchildren, including a grandbaby who needed life-saving surgery at birth.
 She accepted Christ as her personal Savior and Lord as a small child and continues her walk with the Lord in daily dependence.